-Action: The driver shim can authenticate only by using the pre-Windows 2000 Logon server, or no certificate was imported.
+Action: The driver shim can authenticate only by using the pre-Windows 2000 Logon method or simple bind.
+If you have disabled NTLM, NTLM2, and simple bind on server, or no certificate was imported.
 Either import a certificate, or generate a new certificate and import it.